About us

 Our history

-The Ultimate Picture Palace is Oxford’s oldest purpose-built cinema and one of the oldest cinemas in the UK.
-Built in 1911, it has a rich and varied history.
+The Ultimate Picture Palace is Oxford’s oldest cinema and one of the oldest purpose-built cinemas in the UK.
+Read more about our rich and varied histruy which dates back to 1911.

 Meet the team